An Easy Soft Shell Crab Recipe

 - Whales are over 5 ½ inches

-Don't Be Afraid To Make Them At Home
+Don't Be Afraid To Make Soft Shell Crabs At Home

-Lot's of folks like soft shell crabs but only order them when dining out at a restaurant because they don't want to prepare them at home.
-If it's the cleaning part you don't like, just let your fishmonger do it for you but if you look at this video, you'll see it is very easy to do.
+Many people like soft-shell crabs but only order them when dining out at a restaurant because they don't want to prepare them at home.
+If you don't like the cleaning part, just let your fishmonger do it for you, but if you look at this video, you'll see it is very easy to do.

-By the way, this my first iPhone Cooking video done at our local fish market.
+By the way, this is my first iPhone Cooking video at our local fish market.

-Cooking soft shell crabs couldn't be easier as you'll see below but in my opinion, "Less Is More".
-Soft shell crabs already are sweet and briny tasting so not much has to be done.
-A little seasoned flour and a lot of butter.
-Just kidding, you don't need that much butter.
+Cooking them couldn't be easier, as you'll see below, but in my opinion, "Less Is More."
+They are already sweet and briny-tasting, so not much has to be done.
+A little seasoned flour and a lot of butter—just kidding, you don't need that much butter.

-You can also deep fry soft-shelled crabs but to me why cover up those delicate, briny Crustaceans with a thick batter.
-Keep it simple and pan fry in a little butter to bring out all their flavor.
+You can also deep fry soft-shelled crabs, but to me, why cover those delicate, briny Crustaceans with a thick batter?
+Keep it simple and pan-fry in a little butter to bring out all their flavor.

 📖 Recipe